wp-plugins/duracelltomi-google-tag-manager/readme.txt

 Google Tag Manager for WordPress can add every dataLayer variable as an AdWords remarketing custom parameter list.
 Using this you can create more sophisticated remarketing lists.

+= Blacklist & Whitelist Tag Manager tags and macros =

+To increase security on your website, you can whitelist and blacklist tags and macros.
+This means you can disable certain tags from being fired or prevent the use of certain macro types from being used regardless of your current Tag Manager setup.

+If your Google account is being hacked that is associated with your Google Tag Manager account, an attacker could easily execute malware on your website without accessing its code on your hosting server.

+By blacklisting custom HTML tags and/or custom JavaScript macros for example you can have a more secure Tag Manager container if you do not use those kind of elements.

 = Integration =

 Google Tag Manager for WordPress can integrate with several popular plugins.